Henry, Count of Malta

+Count of Malta, title historical overview

-The title Count of Malta was created by Tancred of Sicily some years before, for Margaritus of Brindisi and then was taken over by Emperor Henry VI, Tancred's opponent in Southern Italy and Sicily.
+The title Count of Malta was created by Tancred of Sicily some years before, for Margaritus of Brindisi, and then was taken over by Emperor Henry VI, Tancred's opponent in Southern Italy and Sicily.
 Henry’s irregular acquisition of the title is attributed to his relationship as son-in-law to the previous holder, Guglielmo Grasso, Henry VI's and then Emperor Frederick II’s admiral, around 1204.

 From 1206, Pescatore took control of large parts of Crete.
 After the dissolution of the Byzantine Empire by the Fourth Crusade, the island of Crete was initially allotted to Boniface of Montferrat, who soon accepted an offer from Enrico Dandolo and sold his rights to Venice.
-As Venice was not prepared to enforce her control over the island, Pescatore seized the opportunity and landed on Crete.
+As Venice was not prepared to enforce its control over the island, Pescatore seized the opportunity and landed on Crete.
 However, Venice responded by sending troops and Pescatore was pushed out of the island a few years later.
 The Genoese held onto Chania, and in 1211 his fellow Genoese, Alamanno da Costa, began a campaign against Crete.

-He was employed with imperial galleys in the Eastern Mediterranean, in particular in 1225 transporting Yolande of Jerusalem to marry the Emperor Frederick.
+He was employed with imperial galleys in the Eastern Mediterranean, in particular in 1225, transporting Isabella II of Jerusalem to marry the Emperor Frederick.

+In 1228, Enrico left Brindisi in command of 40 galleys to transport Frederick II, heading to the Holy Land for his crusade, which was not recognised by the state of the Church.
+The departure from Apulia to Acre is scheduled for Easter.
+The city's population, incited by supporters of the papal party, chases Frederick II as he heads towards the fleet, throwing filth at him and his men.
+Later, Enrico followed the Emperor fleet, who had the task of escorting Queen Isabella II of Jerusalem with his ships from Acre to Brindisi, married by proxy by Frederick II himself, to be able to adorn himself with the title of King of Jerusalem.
+Around 1230, Enrico da Castello died on a trip to Malta.
+Peire Vidal, a prominent troubadour, composed some sirventes in his honour during a visit to Sicily.